oap-project/raydp/doc/spark_on_ray.md

 spark.sql("select * from db.xxx").show()
 ```

+### Autoscaling
+You can use RayDP with Ray autoscaling.
+When you call `raydp.init_spark`, the autoscaler will try to increase the number of worker nodes if the current capacity of the cluster can't meet the resource demands.
+However currently there is a known issue [#20476](https://github.com/ray-project/ray/issues/20476) in Ray autoscaling.
+The autoscaler's default strategy is to avoid launching GPU nodes if there aren't any GPU tasks at all.
+So if you configure a single worker node type with GPU, by default the autoscaler will not launch nodes to start Spark executors on them.
+To resolve the issue, you can either set the environment variable "AUTOSCALER_CONSERVE_GPU_NODES" to 0 or configure multiple node types that at least one is CPU only node.

 ### Logging
 + Driver Log: By default, the spark driver log level is WARN.
 After getting a Spark session by running `spark = raydp.init_spark`, you can change the log level for example `spark.sparkContext.setLogLevel("INFO")`.
 You will also see some AppMaster INFO logs on the driver.
 This is because Ray redirects the actor logs to driver by default.
 To disable logging to driver, you can set it in Ray init `ray.init(log_to_driver=False)`
 + Executor Log: The spark executor logs are stored in Ray's logging directory.
 By default they are available at /tmp/ray/session_\*/logs/java-worker-\*.log